matveynator/netchan/README.md

 Task Owner ---- Work ----> Worker
 ```

 The task is sent, executed, and forgotten.
-No task-local communication channels are created.
+No task-local communication channels are needed.

-### 2. Managed Task
+### Managed Task

-If the sender needs a result or wants to control the task while it is running, the task carries a fresh pair of task-scoped directional channels:
+If the sender needs a result or wants to control the task while it is running, a useful convention is to include two task-scoped directional channels:

 ```go
 type ManagedTask struct {